Select Page

 • Assisting your child to participate fully in family and community life.

-My goal is to help children develop their movement skills to the best of their abilities and to have fun doing so!
+The goal is to help children develop their movement skills to the best of their abilities and to have fun doing so!
+Children are often referred to physiotherapy when they have difficulty developing their movement skills from birth or from a condition or injury that happens after birth.